ChrisDuffley/stationPlaylist/addonuserguide.md

 * SPL Assistant, F8: Takes a snapshot of the current playlist and presents information about the playlist on a window.
 These include total duration of the playlist (from start to finish), name of the longest track, number of categories and so on.
 * SPL Assistant, Shift+F8: transcribes playlist data in a number of formats.
 See Playlist Transcripts section for details.

 In addition, you can assign a command via NVDA's Input Gestures dialog to announce time in hours, minutes and seconds as reported by Studio.
+You can also configure Windows (11) to display seconds on the system clock display which will cause NVDA to also include seconds in its time and date command (NVDA+F12).

 Note: for current and next track commands, you can ask NVDA to announce internal player used for playback, as Studio uses multiple internal players for track playback.